 You can think of this as a temporary planning guide to Walt Disney World while the world continues its fight with the COVID-19 global pandemic.
 The reason we wanted to write such a guide is that a lot has changed at Disney World due to this pandemic and it’s worth noting these changes as you plan your next trip.
 We would suggest using this guide if you’re planning to visit the parks during COVID-19.
 We would say this guide applies to anyone planning a trip between now and summer 2021.
 After this time be sure to follow our 2021 Disney World Planning Guide that discusses planning when things are normal at the resort.

-We’re going to keep tweaking this guide as things change at the resort but for the most part we anticipate new health and safety guidelines to continue to apply for the next several months (Updated January 4th, 2021).
+We’re going to keep tweaking this guide as things change at the resort but for the most part, we anticipate new health and safety guidelines to continue to apply for the next several months (Updated April 3rd, 2021).

 Like our standard guide to Disney World, this guide will cover things like the best times to visit, saving money on tickets, and avoiding crowds but it also explains any changes affecting these things and park changes in general.
 Whether you’re a first-time visitor or an Annual Passholder you’ll find this guide useful.

 HEALTH AND SAFETY GUIDELINES